dwright37/trope-reports/reports/Meta-Llama-3-8B-Instruct.md

 ---

-### T3185: Acknowledging issues is necessary for personal growth.
+### T3185: Acknowledge and confront troubles, even if difficult.

 |Support|
 |---|